luthfihakim2004/LeichFS/README.md

 ## To Do

-- Prepare integration with cryptographic libs
+- Restructure project layout to enhance readibility